dagda1/blog/source/_posts/2012-04-22-ember-js-routemanager.markdown

 {% codeblock %}
 route: 'vault/:exerciseid'
 {% endcodeblock %}
-Setting the browser location to **#vault/5** would map to the routeparameters exercise state with an exerciseid of 5.
+Setting the browser location to **#vault/5** would map to the vault state with an exerciseid of 5.
 Wildcards and regular expressions are also covered:
 {% codeblock %}
 route: /(\d{4})-(\d{2})-(\d{2})/
 {% endcodeblock %}

 ##Conclusion##
 I got quite excited as I explored this approach.
-This is a real productivity boom that could be further enhanced by having the route defined by convention over configuration by dynamically creating the route with respect to the state's nesting.
-I see a real productivity boon with the StateManager especially with respect to my backbone.js frustrations.
+This is a real productivity boom that could be further enhanced by having the **route** inferred using convention over configuration by dynamically creating the route with respect to the state's nesting.
+I see a real productivity boon with the StateManager especially after my backbone.js frustrations.

 ##Testing the RouteManager##
 I ran into a few problems when testing the RouteManager.
 Below are some initial specs that now all pass:
-{% gitst 2473697 %}
+{% gist 2473697 %}
 One of the problems I had was clearing the **rootView** property and disposing of the **RouteManager**  after each spec.
 This is  solved in the **afterEach** method on lines 10 to 16 of the above gist where I am removing each view from the DOM and destroying the StateManger.

 Please feel free to add any comments below.